ebuntaran/pic16b-mnist-demo/README.md

 5. Now, go to Google Cloud console (https://console.cloud.google.com/) and create a new project.
 Project ID can be anything, and the organization can be "no organization".
-The most important thing is that the billing account is connected to your "education" billing account (which is where your free credit should be at).
+The most important thing is that the __billing account is connected to your "education" billing account__ (which is where your free credit should be at).

-6. Assuming your gcloud CLI is correctly installed, go to your terminal and run `gcloud init`.
-The prompt should be pretty self explanatory - it will ask you to log in and choose your project.

-7. Next, run `gcloud run deploy`.
-You'll see prompts like this:

-- Source code location (/Users/harlin/Desktop/16B-W23/lectures/flask/mnist): just hit enter, as long as you're in the same folder where you locally ran the flask app earlier.

-- Service name (mnist): just hit enter.

-- Please specify a region: type in one of the us-west numbers.

-- Whenever it asks you a y/n question about permission, type in y.
+6. Enable IAM API.
+  - Go to "APIs & Servies" menu (you can type it into the search bar at the top).
+  - Press "+ Enable APIs and Services" button.
+  - Search Identity and Access Management (IAM) API, and enable it (not to be confused with IAM Service Account Credentials API).
+7. Create the cloud service.
+  - Go to "Cloud Run" menu.
+  - Press "+ Create Service" button.
+  - Select "Continuously deploy new revisions from a source repository".
+  - Click on "Set up with cloud build"
+    - Select your GitHub repository.
+      - You may have to authenticate to GitHub first.
+    - Select docker build option.

+  - For region, let's use "us-west-1".
+  - For revision autoscaling, let's use 0 to 5 for this class, as this is supposed to be a small app.
+  - For Authentication, select "Allow unauthenticated invocations".
-- If everything goes smoothly, it should print out some url that looks like https://mnist-[...]-wn.a.run.app/.
+  - If everything goes smoothly, your service should run at some url that looks like https://mnist-[...]-wn.a.run.app/.
+You will have to wait several minutes for your app to be built first.

+**FAQ**: If you see trigger failed error, you might have missed enabling IAM API.
+You can go enable it, then trigger the build again by pushing something to the repository.

 **FAQ**: Can I change the weird url?
 Looks like you can but it's a lot more involved than I initially thought: https://cloud.google.com/run/docs/mapping-custom-domains